davs3275/sbs/med/collier.md

 himself, and those were secrets of government.
-He was very moderate and frugal in shows, public buildings, liberalities, and such like, being one that did not so much regard the popularity as the right- ness of an action.
+He was very moderate and frugal in shows, public buildings, liberalities, and such like, being one that did not so much regard the popularity as the rightness of an action.
 It was none of his custom to bathe at unusual hours, or to be overcome with the fancy of building, to study eating and luxury, to value the curiosity of his clothes, or the shape and person of his